juicebox-systems/ceremony/README.md

 - [`boot-dvd`](./boot-dvd) contains scripts to create the reproducible boot DVD used during the ceremony.

-- TODO: [`instructions`](./instructions) contains a document describing the steps of the ceremony.
+- [`instructions`](./instructions) contains a document describing the steps of the ceremony.
 The printout serves as the record of the ceremony.

 - [`tool`](./tool) contains a program that runs as the `ceremony` command on the boot DVD, providing a collection of predetermined commands.